-mill sites that encourage businesses to renovate, improve and redevelop abandoned textile mill sites.
-Sites that are eligible are abandoned sites initially used for, or designed for use by, textile manufacturing.
+There are credits for rehabilitating abandoned textile mill sites that encourage businesses to renovate, improve and redevelop abandoned textile mill sites.
+Sites that are eligible are abandoned sites directly used for textile manufacturing operations or ancillary uses for, or designed for use by, textile manufacturing.
 "Abandoned" means that at least 80% of the site has been closed for a period of at least one year.
 A company that improves, renovates or redevelops an eligible site may be eligible for one of two tax credits: